xaviachristi/earthquake-monitor/pipeline/README.md

     - `pd.read_json()` --`pd.DataFrame`--> `transform.py`.

 - Converting the ObsPy catalog to JSON is fine, but getting that JSON into a dataframe is difficult, as the data has a complex structure.

-Is this missing any data we need?

-- magnitude there
-- time there
-- updated there
-- latitude/longitude/depth(?) in geometry.coordinates
-- url there
-- tsunami there

-- Convert into dataframe.
-- No need to obspy?